-What started off as a favour soon becomes an expectation
+What started off as a favor soon becomes an expectation

 Thirdly, is working overtime.
 Back in my 20s, I’d go to any lengths to get my work done.
-Evenings, weekends, early starts; I didn’t think twice about breaking into the storeroom of my own personal time and lavishly sharing it round.
+Evenings, weekends, early starts; I didn’t think twice about breaking into my own personal time and lavishly sharing it round.

 There’s those solid attempts to rescue others

 The other glaringly obvious issue with working overtime is that life is short.
 A cliché but true.
 However much you love your job, you’ll never look back and wish you’d spent more time working when you should have been investing in you time or out having fun.

 Then, of course, there’s those solid attempts to rescue others.
 Fairytales aside, it’s a rare situation in life where you can suddenly swoop in and fix someone’s complex or deep-rooted problem.
 You can provide help and support, of course, but equally it’s not your responsibility to play the overarching superhero.